dincarnato/RNAFramework/docs/rf-mutate.md

 RF Mutate allows designing mutations aimed at disrupting target structure motifs.
 Not only this tool can also design compensatory mutations aimed at restoring the wild-type structure, but also it allows designing mutations within ORFs, without altering the underlying amino acid sequence.<br/>
 RF Mutate requires one or more structure files (either in dot-bracket or CT format) and a motif file, containing the list of the structure motifs to mutagenize.
-Optionally, an ORF file can be provided, indicating whether (and where) an ORF is present within the analyzed transcripts; in this way, if a target motif overlaps an ORF, RF Mutate can introduce mutations in such a way that the encoded protein remains unchanged.<br/>
+Optionally, an ORF file can be provided, indicating whether (and where) an ORF is present within the analyzed transcripts; in this way, if a target motif overlaps an ORF, RF Mutate can introduce mutations in such a way that the encoded protein remains unchanged.
+In case no ORF file is provided, RF Mutate can automatically identify the longest ORF (if needed).<br/>
 Mutagenesis results are reported in XML format, one file per motif.
 <br/><br/>